godly/minetest-skin-converter/README.md

 Usage
 -------

-The converters runs in the browser, after download no internet connection is requierd.
+https://godly.github.io/minetest-skin-converter/ runs in the browser, after download no internet connection is requiered.

 First upload a square Minecraft skin from your local drive.